-This is an eight (8) week full-time clinical internship designed to integrate all the academic knowledge gained as well as incorporate the previous clinical experiences into an entry-level physical therapist.
-The facilities utilized for the internship will focus on any setting appropriate for the delivery of physical therapy patient care of any age group and any setting.
-Credits 5.0
+This is a full-time clinical education experience designed to integrate all the academic knowledge gained as well as incorporate the previous clinical experiences into an entry-level physical therapist.
+The facilities utilized for the education experience will focus on any setting appropriate for the delivery of physical therapy patient care of any age group and any setting.
+To accomplish this, students will participate in direct patient care and exhibit the knowledge, skills and behaviors to effectively evaluate and treat patients.